Museums & Historic Sites Share American Indian Cultures

-The visitor center uses new technology such as projecting digital images into a tipi and encouraging families to make virtual trades to help them survive the winter.
+The visitor center uses new technology such as projecting digital images into a tipi and participatory virtual trading that captures how families could survive the winter.
 Costumed interpreters at the historic fort explain life in the fur era, which was always liveliest during the annual North West Company Rendezvous.
 Re-enactors continue this event the second full weekend in August in conjunction with the Rendezvous Days Powwow, sponsored by the Grand Portage Reservation.

 Minnesota River Valley

 The 1851 Traverse des Sioux Treaty opened up close to 24 million acres of the Minnesota territory to European settlement and marked the end of an era for Minnesota’s Dakota tribes that had followed bison across the Great Plains.
 Restricted to reservation lands but guaranteed payments, the Dakota were starving a decade later when Civil War gripped America and payments weren’t delivered as promised.
 Frustrations exploded into violence and the short, but deadly, U.S. Dakota War in 1862.